Robert Shapcote

 In 1659, he was unsuccessful in his attempt to be re-elected MP for Tiverton in a double return.
-He was deprived of his position as Solicitor General for Ireland when the Rump Parliament was restored, but became Attorney-General for Ireland when the secluded members were allowed in.
+He became Attorney-General for Ireland in March 1659, was deprived of this position when the Rump Parliament was restored in May 1659, was restored to it when the secluded members were allowed in in February 1660 and vacated it again in May 1660.

 In April 1660, he was elected MP for Tiverton again for the Convention Parliament in which he was very active, being particularly concerned with Irish matters, and with the religious settlement.
 He opposed the unconditional restoration of the Church of England hierarchy. remarking that "I am not against the Bishops, but their power".

 In 1661, Shapcote went back to Ireland to practice law.
 A tentative offer of a renewal of Government employment was politely refused.
-He stood for three constituencies in the 1661 Irish parliament, and was elected for Wicklow Borough.
+He stood for three constituencies in the 1661 Irish parliament, and was elected for the borough of Wicklow.
 He was highly regarded by the Cromwellians in Ireland, whereas Royalists denounced him as "a great fanatic" and the leader of "the seditious faction".
 There is no doubt that he had a following in the Commons, although the extent of his influence has been disputed.
 Captain Blood consulted him on the plan to attack Dublin Castle in 1663, which Shapcote discouraged.
 However, he was arrested, and it was proposed to try him for treason as an example.
 The Law Officers advised that it would be very difficult to secure a conviction, and it was decided to simply leave him in prison for the time being.
 After a year's imprisonment, on the intercession of Sir Courtenay Pole, 2nd Baronet, who had married his cousin, he was pardoned and released, but was expelled from the Irish parliament.
 He continued with his legal practice in Ireland, but took no further part in politics.